San Antonio Railroad Crossing Accident Attorneys

-Even if a railroad is in compliance with state and federal safety regulations, failure to remove certain kinds of dangers can create liability on their part.
+Even if a railroad is in compliance with state and federal safety regulations, failure on their part to remove certain kinds of dangers can create liability on their part.
 For example, failure to remove trees that obscure railroad crossing lights or install crossing arms at dangerous railroad crossings involves ignoring foreseeable risks and dangers.
-Here, a railroad company that fails to act to reduce the likelihood of railroad crossing accidents can be held liable for violating a duty of care towards others.
+Here, a railroad company that fails to act to reduce the likelihood of railroad crossing accidents can be held liable for violating a duty of care toward others.

 Additionally, locomotives must have a headlight and two ditch lights, a horn, and a bell that are used to warn drivers when approaching an intersection.
-Improperly working lights, bells, or failure to sound a train's whistle four times may constitute negligence as well.
+Improperly working lights, bells or failure to sound a train’s whistle 4 times may constitute negligence as well.